heraclitus0/QSI/USER_GUIDE.md

 - **Promote Margin**: How much better a candidate must be to replace the current policy.
 - **Cooldown Steps**: Steps before a newly promoted policy can change again.

-Cognize allows self-tuning thresholds and policies during runtime also enables graph based utility.
+Cognize allows self-tuning thresholds and policies during runtime.

 ---